School Policies 2019

 On enrolment the student will be provided with a written timetable clearly identifying the daily and weekly tuition times with dates including holiday periods.
 Holidays cannot be taken until a student completes eight weeks of their course.
 It is recommended that students take a minimum of 2 weeks holidays at any time.

 Holiday periods cannot at any point exceed 1/3 of the total weeks elapsed.
 All holidays start on Monday and finish on Friday.
 Change of holiday requests must be submitted a minimum of 2 weeks in advance.

-Students are permitted to work part time (20 hours per week) at all times and full time (40 hours per week) in June, July, August and September and from 15th December 2018 to 15th January 2019 inclusive.
+Students are permitted to work part time (20 hours per week) at all times and full time (40 hours per week) in June, July, August and September and from 15th December 2019 to 15th January 2020 inclusive.
 Students must take official holidays from 20th December 2019 to 6th January 2020 (2 weeks) when the school is closed.

 End of Course Official Examination & Recording of Grades